Soccer Experts Are Created, Not Born

 By Coach V

 He knew there was a “better ranked” club about an hour away from his home town and thought that might help his son.
-What he didn’t realize is that HIS efforts, away from the structured practice, were the reason why his son was improving.
+What he didn’t realize is that HIS efforts, away from the structured soccer practice, were the reason why his son was improving.
+(And this is really what made Christian Pulisic a soccer star.)
 My response included many of the points below.

 A boring youth soccer game.